 Finally, It's Time to Find a Developer

 For new app creators, the process of going from idea to tangible product is stressful.
-If you prepare and understand the development and marketing processes, it will help you avoid common pitfalls.
+If you prepare and understand the web development and marketing processes, it will help you avoid common pitfalls.

 Do your research, and always be patient when it comes to development.
-Rush your app too quickly and it could turn into a disorganized mess.